federgraph/trimm-420-data-format-delphi/Implementation.md

 You better check that out by reading the code.
 I have published this test app so that you can.
 Treat it as a good thing that there is no database, not at this time, not here in this code base.
-Working with files is a challenge I have taken up here.
+Working with files is a challenge I have taken up.
 It is hard but doable.
 At least this is the assumption.

 RggData is the instance of TRggData in TMain1 which is used as a temp object.